ravgupta11/SyntheticMusic/README.md

 # SyntheticMusic
-Create random music using java
+Create fibonacci and random music using java